 The Induction Package also includes a diverse collection of multimedia audiovisual materials, to provide a meaningful experience of deep cultural immersion, and a tangible feeling of being a true part of the Order and its heritage and missions.
 It gives access to authentic 12th century Templar Music in the context of Templar studies.
 It also includes a collection of Wallpapers and Screensavers for computers and smartphones, featuring proprietary heraldic artwork of the Templar Order and related historical institutions.
 These multimedia resources can create an “environment” to transform the “atmosphere” of your daily life, and serve as a practical means of “expression” of your individuality.

 Suggested Topics Related to this Information

-Click to access the Registration & Subscription to Join the Templar Order.
+Click to access the Membership Registration to Join the Templar Order.

 Click to learn more about the Process & Policies of Membership in the Order.

 Click to learn about primary Activities & Participation in the Templar Order.